arfserra/ctb-tracker/PRD.md

   - Aggregate data for charts (e.g., group logs by week and exercise).

 ### Deliverables
-1. A Svelte component called `Dashboard.svelte` with the latest logs and visualizations.
-2. Use a charting library (e.g., ApexCharts or Chart.js) for bar and line charts.
+1. A JavaScript file (`dashboard.js`) for fetching and displaying workout data.
+2. An HTML template (`dashboard.html`) containing a summary view styled with Tailwind CSS.
+3. Charts implemented using a library like Chart.js.

 **Prompt for Copilot:**
-"Create a Svelte component `Dashboard.svelte` for a workout summary.
-Fetch workout logs from the `workout_logs` table in Supabase.
-Display the latest logs in a list and include a bar chart for weekly repetitions per exercise and a line chart for weight progression over time."
+"Create an HTML page styled with Tailwind CSS to display a workout summary dashboard.
+Use Vanilla JavaScript to fetch workout data from the Supabase `workout_logs` table and display:
+- A list of recent workouts.
+- A bar chart for weekly repetitions per exercise.
+- A line chart for weight progression over time."

 ---